danecollins/danecollins.github.io/recipe/tortilla_soup.md

 ## Steps

 1. Bring 1 cup wine, 1 cup stock and 5 shredded tortillas to pot
-2. Boil for 10 minutes then blend in tortillas and add to crock pot
+2. Boil for **10 minutes**
-3. Add to crock pot and cook for 4 hours
+3. Add
+  * chicken
   * remaining stock
-  * chicken
   * tomatoes
   * chopped onions
   * chopped peppers
   * garlic cloves
-4. Remove and shred chicken
-5. Add to crock pot and cook remaining time
-  * corn
+  * 1/2 of corn
-  * beans
   * chili and chipotle chili powder
   * ground cumin
-  * salt
   * tomato paste
+4. Bring to **boil** and cook for **20 minutes**
+5. Remove chicken
+6. Cook for an additional 40 minutes
+7. Mix using immersion blender
-6. Add lime juice and season to taste
+8. Add remaining corn and beans to pot and cook 20 minutes
+9. Add chicken and cream and cook 10 minutes

 ## Notes